 The house greatly influenced the stories of Bill Inge, whose family lived there from 1914 to 1930, when he was a toddler through his young adulthood.

 In 2017, the Inge House was selected to be placed on the National Historic Register.
-With this prestigious designation, the William Inge Festival Foundation has launched an extensive renovation and restoration plan.
-Modern metal siding is being removed, to reveal the original clapboard siding and fish scale gables, to be repainted and repaired as needed.
-In addition, the roof is being replaced and heating and cooling systems have been replaced and updated.
+With this prestigious designation, the William Inge Festival Foundation launched an extensive renovation and restoration plan.
+Modern metal siding was removed to reveal the original clapboard siding and fish scale gables.
+The siding and gables were repainted and repaired.
+A wooden porch swing was hung.
+In addition, the roof was replaced and heating and cooling systems were replaced and updated.

-The plan ultimately includes repair of window sashes, refurbishment of the staircase and flooring, repairs to the interior walls, and, of course, sprucing up the welcoming front porch.
+The plans for the house continue with repair of window sashes, refurbishment of the staircase and flooring, and repairs to the interior walls.

 Visit this National Register of Historic Places page to read more about the William Inge Home and William Inge.